[ Lymph Notes home ] [ Click to read 'Improved Hospital Safety: The Story of G-Sleeve' ]

 Salt and Lymphedema

-• Sodium also helps regulate other body functions, such as blood pressure and fluid volume.
-Consuming excess salt contributes to hypertension (high blood pressure).
+• Sodium also helps to regulate other body functions including blood pressure and fluid volume.

 • Sodium works on the lining of blood vessels to keep the pressure balance normal.